 While having parking available on one side of 35th Ave NE is better than no curbside parking at all, it still was of concern to Wedgwood businesses who think that their customers will be inconvenienced by not being able to park right in front of some stores and businesses.
 It remains to be seen how this latest “improvement” plan will affect the businesses on 35th Ave NE such as the ones currently in the Copestick building.

-University Unitarian Church on 35th Ave NE at the corner of NE 68th Street, stated that the City’s plan to eliminate curbside parking on 35th Ave NE would be a problem for their attendees.
+One response to the City’s proposed elimination of parking along 35th Ave NE, was that of University Unitarian Church, located on the arterial at the southeast corner of NE 68th Street.
+UUC stated that the City’s plan to eliminate curbside parking on 35th Ave NE would be a problem for their attendees.

-Along with plans for interior renovations and expansion of their church building in 2018-2019, UUC is in the process of constructing a larger off-street parking lot.
-In this way UUC plans to compensate for the loss of curbside parking on 35th Ave NE due to the current traffic revisions.
+Along with plans for interior renovations and expansion of their church building in 2018-2019, UUC constructed a larger off-street parking lot.
+In this way UUC planned to compensate for the loss of curbside parking on 35th Ave NE due to the traffic revisions.

 “An ordinance relating to the engineering department, authorizing the acquisition of property necessary for the 35th Avenue Northeast Widening Project.”
 Council Bill Number 88038, Ordinance Number 96507, March 1968.
 Seattle Municipal Archives, Legislative Records.